sudo-adduser-jordan/cs204/assignment1.txt

     -- Query 6: The book that was most borrowed during the years 2015-2017 SELECT Book.BookTitle
         FROM Book
-            INNER JOIN Borrower ON Borrower.BookId = Book.BookId
+            INNER JOIN Borrower ON Borrower.BookID = Book.BookID
         WHERE BorrowDate >= Date('2015-01-01') AND BorrowDate <= Date('2017-12-31')
         GROUP BY Book.BookID
-        ORDER BY COUNT(Borrower.BookId) DESC
+        ORDER BY COUNT(Borrower.BookID) DESC
         LIMIT 1;
-        -- Select Book.BookTitle column from the Book Table.
+        -- Select BookTitle column from the Book Table.
-        -- Join the Borrower table on the condition that the BookId field in the -- Borrower table matches the BookId field in the Book table.
+        -- Join the Borrower table on the condition that the BookID field in the -- Borrower table matches the BookID field in the Book table.
         -- Filter the results based on the BorrowDate.
-        -- Group the results by Book.BookID.
+        -- Group the results by BookID.
         -- Using the COUNT function, return the number of rows that matches the BookID.
         -- Order results in descending order.
         -- Return the top result with the LIMIT operator.